By Ed Staskus

 Tammy Lyons paused, and paused again.
 She has the patience of a mother of two small boys and the forbearance of a small-business owner – namely the yoga studio – yet when she paused I glanced warily at the windows.
 Then we chanted OM a third time.
-The class over she thanked the twenty-or-so of us for coming, told us it was privilege to share her practice with us, updated everyone on the studio’s schedule.
+The class over she thanked the twenty-or-so of us for coming, told us it was privilege to share her practice with us, and updated everyone on the studio’s schedule.

-Cars like SUV’s and bodies like Mrs. Lyons’ are not only uniquely themselves, but they are vessels as well.
-Practicing yoga asanas is like taking care of your body in the same way a skilled mechanic will take care of a car, both with the same idea in mind, so our bodies and our cars will be able to take us where we want to go, whether it’s to a meditation practice or Disneyland.
+Cars like SUV’s and bodies like ourselves are not only uniquely themselves, but they are vessels as well.
+Practicing yoga exercises is like taking care of your body in the same way a skilled mechanic will take care of a car, both with the same idea in mind – so our bodies and our cars will be better able to take us where we want to go, whether it’s to a meditation practice or Disneyland.

 He seemed to think asanas alone were inadequate as a way of making a kind of spiritual connection, which he defined as the goal of yoga.
 He thought asana practice could and did serve a purpose, but to arrive at some meaning beyond simple exercise the next step was to connect with one’s breath.

-Then we practiced lots and lots of breathing exercises, breathing fast and breathing slow, holding our inhales and then our exhales, alternate nostril breathing, bellows breath and breath of fire, and long very slow breathing until even sitting cross-legged for all that time became less and less distressing, even restful.
+We practiced lots and lots of breathing exercises, breathing fast and breathing slow, holding our inhales and then our exhales, alternate nostril breathing, bellows breath and breath of fire, and long slow breathing until even sitting cross-legged for all that time became less and less distressing, even restful.
 Mr. Strom instructed us to breathe into the heart center, to breathe in the present and breathe out the past.

-After a break when we were all back on our mats, he unfurled a 10-minute OM.
+After a break, when we were all back on our mats, he unfurled a 10-minute OM.
 He explained we were to all start together, but as we finished an OM to go on to the next one, not waiting for the others in class.
-He said in a minute or so we would all be intoning separately but it would resolve itself into a single continuous chant, which is exactly what happened.
-It turned into a long rolling resonant OM.
+He said in a minute or so we would all be intoning separately, but it would in the long run resolve itself into a single continuous chant, which is exactly what happened.

-As we chanted I found myself subsumed by the sound and then midway through the OM’s I suddenly had a distinct feeling of emptiness within me, from the sacrum to the collarbone.
-It wasn’t that I felt hungry or filled with yearning; I just felt empty.
+As we chanted I found myself subsumed by the sound, and then midway through the OM’s I suddenly had a distinct feeling of emptiness within me, from the sacrum to the collarbone.
+It wasn’t that I felt full of hunger or filled with yearning; I just felt empty.
 As we chanted it seemed my body was like a hollow shell lit up from within by a bright but diffused light.

 Since then I have not again felt the interesting bright emptiness I did during his workshop, but as a result of it have added a little breath training and meditation to my at-home practice.
-What has surprised me is the patience it takes to learn to sit quietly, not thinking of nothing nor something, and breathe mindfully.
+What has surprised me is the patience it takes to learn to sit quietly, not thinking of nothing or something or anything, and breathe mindfully.